dsatyam09/dsatyam09/README.md

 ---

 <p align="center">
-  <i>“Spent three hours tuning my pipeline’s autoscaling—only to discover I’d typo’d the region.
-Welcome to MLOps: where typos cost you $$$.”</i>
+  <i>“Spent three hours tuning my pipeline’s autoscaling - only to discover I’d typo’d the region.
+Welcome to MLOps where typos cost you $$$.”</i>
 </p>